 Dr. Geoff Gelley is the only chiropractor in Winnipeg who has achieved the designation of a Chiropractic Sports Specialist as a Fellow of the Royal Canadian College of Sports Sciences (FRCCSS).

-Chiropractic Sports Specialists keep active Canadians at their best by treating neuromusculoskeletal dysfunction.
-Using chiropractic adjustments, soft tissue therapies, modalities and rehabilitative measures, Sports Chiropractors aim to restore and enhance the body’s neuromusculoskeletal system for peak performance.
+Chiropractic Sports Specialists keep active Canadians at their best by treating neuromusculoskeletal dysfunction (bones, muscles, and nerves).
+Using chiropractic manipulation (adjustments), soft tissue therapies, modalities and rehabilitative measures, Sports Chiropractors aim to restore and enhance the body’s neuromusculoskeletal system for peak performance.

 Chiropractic Sports Specialists are experts in the diagnosis and treatment of sport related injury.
 They are proficient in injury prevention and rehabilitation measures, and have a sound knowledge base of return-to-play criteria.